aalthun/aalthun/README.md

 -Databases: PostgreSQL

 **🔭 Currently working on:**<br>
-As a recent graduate, I’m working on building basic deep Learning projects with TensorFlow and PyTorch.
+As a recent graduate, I’m working on building basic deep Learning projects with PyTorch.

 **🌱 Learning:**<br>
 I have a foundation in TensorFlow and am now expanding my knowledge of PyTorch.